 As a studio we approach design in a multitude of ways, from material led design to sketchbooks full of drawings.
-These initial ideas are realised through carefully researched production methods that you can read more about below
+These initial ideas are realised through carefully researched production methods that you can read more about below or head to the journal to read our Production Stories.

 All of our products are screen printed in the UK.
 The sampling and small batch production is done at our Bermondsey studio, whilst the larger scale pieces are printed at a family run factory just outside of London.
 Screen printing allows us to carefully control the colour quality and longevity of our products as well as keeping an important British industry alive.